Kenny Greenberg: Record production

 Greenberg produced albums for Pam Tillis (Thunder & Roses), The Mavericks (The Mavericks), Allison Moorer (The Hardest Part, Down to Believing), Joan Baez (Play Me Backwards), Eve Selis (See Me With You), Kayla Adams (Bad Decisions), and others.
 Greenberg produced and played guitar on Edwin McCain's Misguided Roses.

 Greenberg produced the song "A Soft Place to Fall" sung by Allison Moorer for the Robert Redford film The Horse Whisperer, and contributed instrumental music to the movie and soundtrack.

 Songwriting

 Greenberg has written songs for Amy Grant ("House of Love"), Ashley Cleveland ("The Power of Love"), and SheDaisy ("Little Good-Byes").

 Greenberg wrote and produced instrumental music for VH1's Behind the Music, Beverly Hills, 90210, Baywatch, Fox Sports, NBC Sports, and Entertainment Tonight.

 Awards

 Greenberg won the Academy of Country Music award for Guitarist of the Year for 2012.

 In 2007, Greenberg won a Grammy Award for Best Rock or Rap Gospel Album for his production on Ashley Cleveland's album Before the Daylight's Shot.

 Personal life

 Greenberg lives in Nashville with his wife Ashley Cleveland.
-His maintains his home studio Ken's Gold Club.
+He maintains his home studio Ken's Gold Club.